-Capoeira is a notable example, as some schools teach how to hold knifes and blades using the toes.
+Capoeira is an example, as some schools teach how to hold knifes and blades using the toes.

 Sumō wrestlers go barefoot, as do gyōji for makushita division and lower (maegashira and jūryō gyōji wear white tabi, while san'yaku gyōji wear the same along with zōri).

 The Ugandan team in the 2012 Little League World Series received cleats like every other team.
 They practiced barefoot since that's what they were used to.

 Real Life - Other

 At any given point, about half the students at New College of Florida are not wearing shoes.
 This may hold true for some other college campuses as well.

 Reed College, a notorious college in Portland, Oregon, also has a large barefoot population.
 Because of this, an on-campus group (The Reed Kool Shit Kollective, an Affectionate Parody of Communism, Hippyism, and Reed's reputation) leaves makeshift cardboard shoes outside of the dining hall where shoes are required for students who forget.
 New student orientation specifically enumerates the places shoes are required (dining hall, gym weight room, and chemistry labs).